Esperanza Spalding: 1984–2003: Early life and education

 Spalding also played oboe and clarinet in her youth before discovering the double bass while attending The Northwest Academy, a performing arts high school to which she had won a scholarship.
 She began performing live in clubs in Portland as a teenager, securing her first gig in a blues club at the age of 15, when she could play only one line on bass.
 One of the seasoned musicians with whom she played invited her to join the band's rehearsals, which led to regular performances spanning almost a year.
 According to Spalding, this served as a chance for her to learn and sharpen her abilities as a musician.
 When she was 15 or 16 years old, Spalding joined the local indie rock/pop group Noise for Pretend as a singer and lyricist.
 Although she had taken a few private voice lessons, which taught her how to project her voice, she said that her primary singing experience at the time had come from singing in the shower.
 Her desire to perform live evolved naturally out of the compositional process, when she would sing and play simultaneously to see how melody and voice fit together, but she acknowledges that performing both roles together can be challenging.

 Spalding dropped out of The Northwest Academy at the age of 16, and after completing her GED, enrolled on a music scholarship in the music program at Portland State University, where she remembers being "the youngest bass player in the program."
 Although she lacked the training of her fellow students, she feels that her teachers nevertheless recognized her talent.
 She decided to apply to Berklee College of Music on the encouragement of her bass teacher, and did well enough in her audition to receive a full scholarship.
 In spite of the scholarship, Spalding found meeting living expenses a challenge, so her friends arranged a benefit concert that paid her airfare.
-Spalding's savings did not last long and she considered leaving music for political science, a move jazz guitarist and composer Pat Metheny discouraged.
+Spalding's savings did not last long and she considered leaving music to study political science, a move jazz guitarist and composer Pat Metheny discouraged.
 He told her that she had "the 'X Factor'" and could make it if she applied herself.
-In 2002, she played bass on M. Ward's "Transfiguration of Vincent" (Merge Records).
+In 2002, she played bass on M. Ward's album Transfiguration of Vincent (Merge Records).